An Efficient Heuristic for Betweenness-Ordering: A New Non-uniform Sampling Model

 \begin{lemma} Let $\alpha_{j}$ be the number of nodes at level $j$ in the $BFS_i$.
 Then the number of nodes at level $m+1$, $\alpha_{m+1}$ can be given as:

-\end{lemma} \begin{proof} Van Der Hofstad \cite{Hofstad} explained the BFS traversal as Exploration Technique (ET) in random graphs.
-In this technique all the vertices are initially inactive except $i$ (the root node on which ET has to be applied).
-The vertex $w$ is chosen which was discovered first among the current active vertices, and its neighbourhood is explored for inactive vertices.
-All the inactive vertices found are made active.
-Node $w$ is made inactive and is labelled as processed.
+\end{lemma} \begin{proof} Van Der Hofstad~\cite{Hofstad} explained the BFS traversal as Exploration Technique (ET) in random graphs.
+In this technique, all the vertices are initially inactive except $i$ (the root node on which ET has to be applied).
+The vertex $w$ is chosen which was discovered first among the current active vertices, and its neighborhood is explored for inactive vertices.
+All the inactive vertices found are marked active.
+Node $w$ is made inactive and is labeled as processed.
 In the paper we refer exploring the neighbourhood of $t^{th}$ vertex as $t^{th}$ exploration.

-Let $S_{t}$ be the number of active vertices after $t^{th}$ exploration, and $X_{t}$ be the number of vertices discovered (converted from inactive to active) in $t^{th}$ exploration.
+The following variables are same as in the exploration technique due to Van Der Hofstad~\cite{Hofstad}.
+Let $S_{t}$ be the number of active vertices after $t^{th}$ exploration, and $X_{t}$ be a random variable that denotes the number of vertices discovered (converted from inactive to active) in the $t^{th}$ exploration.
 Then, following relation holds for any iteration (exploration) $t$: